 Higher top speed, because the accelerator never needs to be floored, so that air suction is never depleted and acceleration can continue in each gear.
 This also means more momentum for easy cruising and hill climbing.

-Little speed is lost even when foot is completely off the accelerator, because the engine back pressure so created makes the Surbo jet and compress the air, and the vehicle body pushes the engine and force feeds it with this higher density air.
-This may also help you exit corners faster, since the Surbo is "on" through a corner for the above reason.
+Little speed is lost even when foot is completely off the accelerator, because the engine back pressure so created makes the Surbo jet and charge the air.
+This may also help you exit corners faster, since the Surbo is charging air through a corner for the above reason.

 Confident overtaking, with easy gear kickdown selection, and higher rpm capability.